coq/coq/CONTRIBUTING.md

 Contributing to the standard library is also made easier by not having to learn about Coq's internals, and its implementation language.

-However, you should be aware that, because of the age of the library, and the compatibility constraints created by the many projects that depend on it, proposing breaking changes, such as changing a definition, may frequently be rejected, or at the very least might take a long time before getting approved and merged.
+Due to the compatibility constraints created by the many projects that depend on it, proposing breaking changes, such as changing a definition, may frequently be rejected, or at the very least might take a long time before getting approved and merged.
 This does not mean that you cannot try.

-There exists a [stdlib2][] project, that will be much more open to compatibility-breaking changes once it starts accepting external contributions.

-In the meantime, contributing new lemmas on existing definitions should be generally favorably accepted, cleaning up existing proofs as well.
-Contributing new operations on existing types is also likely to be accepted in many cases.
+On the other hand, contributing new lemmas on existing definitions and cleaning up existing proofs are likely to be accepted.
+Contributing new operations on existing types are also likely to be accepted in many cases.
 In case of doubt, ask in an issue before spending too much time preparing your PR.

 If you create a new file, it needs to be listed in `doc/stdlib/index-list.html`.